cap-lab/Jetson-CV-Opt/README.md

 ## Training Hyperparameters

 This section summarizes the key training hyperparameters and fine-tuning procedures used for quantization and activation replacement experiments.
 Detection models (YOLOv9) were trained on a single NVIDIA A6000 GPU.
-Classification models were trained on four RTX 4090 GPUs, four RTX 3090 GPUs, or a single A6000.
+Classification models were trained on four RTX 4090 GPUs, two RTX 3090 GPUs, or a single A6000.

 ### YOLO Quantization-Aware Training (QAT)